A green leaf in a petri dish with test tubes for an abbreviated 510(k) submission.

 The core idea is that you don’t have to reinvent the wheel.
 Instead of conducting extensive new performance testing from scratch, you can show that your device conforms to recognized standards or meets the requirements laid out in an FDA guidance document.
 This approach provides a level of assurance to the FDA that your device is as safe and effective as a legally marketed predicate device.
 Before you go too far down the submission path, you need to confirm that your device meets at least one of the key eligibility criteria, which we’ll cover in detail below.

-Relying on FDA Guidance Documents
+How to Use FDA Program Guidance Documents

 One of the most direct ways to qualify for the Abbreviated 510(k) is by following the FDA’s own playbook.
 You can choose an Abbreviated 510(k) if your submission relies on official FDA guidance documents.
 These documents are created for specific types of devices and outline the agency’s current thinking and recommendations for demonstrating safety and effectiveness.
 By adhering to a relevant guidance document, you are essentially following a pre-approved roadmap.
 This shows the FDA that you have met the specific testing and data requirements they have already deemed necessary for your device type, which can simplify and focus your submission efforts significantly.